-Notably, the initial line was an outstanding success in Japan.
+The initial line was an outstanding success in Japan.
 The anime series that followed after the manga and toys lasted 3 seasons, and was the main selling point from that point on.
 Each season introduced new aspects and parts to the game, but by the time it was over had seriously run its course.
-Takara Tomy, the initial investors of the game, decided to call a hiatus while they reworked the concept.
+Toys in this series are retroactively referred to as plastic generation

 The series was relaunched in 2009 after a 5 year hiatus under the name Metal Fight Beyblade

 , known in English as Beyblade: Metal Fusion